mril-dsilva/IPL-2025-Cricket-Data-Web-Scraper/README.md

 # IPL 2025 Match Scraper & Insights
-Scrapes IPL 2025 match data (venue, scores, winner, powerplays, fours, sixes) and creates key visualizations.
+Scrapes IPL 2025 match data (venue, scores, winner, powerplays, fours, sixes) and creates key visualizations to understand the factors that lead each team to victory.

 # Visualized Insights!